filiphanes/awk-pta/README.md

 - simple development or customization: no compilation
 - small readable scripts
 - can be kept and customized directly in your accounting repo
-- 2x faster that ledger with single default currency
+- 3x faster that ledger with single currency
 - awk knowledge is reusable in other tasks, unlike ledger specific syntax

+## Ledger file syntax
+- very similar to original ledger
+- account names without space
+- account line without value must be last
+- single currency scripts ignore currencies
+- ISO date format (2022-06-01) but easy to customize regex

 ## TODO